United Voices of the World: 100 Wood Street

 The 100 Wood Street offices in the City of London, designed by Norman Foster, were cleaned by Latin American migrants employed by Thames Cleaning & Support Services.
 Demanding a raise to the London Living Wage, and the reinstatement of several colleagues after a cost-cutting restructure in early 2016, a group of cleaners commenced an "indefinite strike" and daily picket.
 After 52 consecutive days, a record for any strike in the City of London, a confidential agreement was reached that secured the Living Wage and a promise to "resolve other issues".

-Ideology and supporters

-UVW's early growth has been led by staff and volunteers who have worked or spent time in Latin America and are generally supportive of socialist governments, popular movements and alternative media.
-In particular, there is a strong influence of anarcho-syndicalist ideas and a drive to make the union more inclusive, democratic and member-led.
-Over a dozen mostly Labour MPs have actively supported UVW campaigns."Externally, UVW operates as part of a growing ecosystem of groups and organisations on the wider autonomous left.
-Comrades from other independent unions, such as the Independent Workers Union of Great Britain (IWGB) and the Industrial Workers of the World (IWW), organisers from the London Renters Union, Women’s Strike and Disabled People Against Cuts (DPAC), the various Justice4Cleaners groups in universities and activists from groups such as Class War, as well as a large number of more loosely affiliated activists, regularly turn up to actions."In 2021, Black Lives Matter UK awarded a grant of £15,000 to UVW.
-Later in 2021, The Rosa Luxembourg Foundation coordinated the move of its offices, and other left-wing organisations including UVW, to an office block in East London.
+Office break-ins

+In 2025, the UVW's office was targeted by a burglary which saw the theft of union laptops, harming the UVW's ability to support its members.
+The UVW stated it believed the burglary could be an act of corporate sabotage against the union, as no other organisation in the building was targeted.

+Media documentaries

+2014 documentary

+In 2014, the UVW campaign to secure the London Living Wage for migrant cleaners at the Barbican Centre became subject of a 25-minute documentary, Waging a Living in London (2014).